|Degrees:||B.A. (Toronto), M.A., Ph.D. (McGill), Postdoc (U of California, Berkeley)|

 - Critical and cultural theory

 My research addresses the impact of cultural forms and representations on social and political change and knowledge production.
-How does the way a problem is described shape the solutions that are imagined?
+How does the way a problem is described and framed shape the solutions that are imagined?
 What are the most effective ways to generate social change?
 How should we understand nineteenth-century exposés of injustice that do not generate anticipated reforms?
 How should we understand our current failure to respond adequately to calls for climate change action?
 What new formal approaches can we imagine to shift the terms of stalled debates?
 What new histories can we write to inflect familiar issues with fresh energy and vision?
 I address these and other questions through historically- and theoretically-informed interdisciplinary work.
-My current and recent research projects are as follows:

 Recent Honours and Awards